 By understanding how powerful the effects of compound interest can be, you might be more motivated to start saving ASAP.
 If that’s the case, you can open an individual retirement account (IRA) online with a small minimum deposit (you’ll likely need to add a parent’s name to the account if you’re a minor).

 Once you’ve opened an account, you can set up automatic deposits that will grow over time.

 Perhaps one of the most confusing things about a financial aid package is that everything is called an “award.”
 Some parts really are an award, such as scholarships and grants.
 But loans are also called an award, giving the impression you don’t have to pay them back.

 As any grad with student loans knows, you definitely do have to pay them back — with interest.

 If nothing else, mastering financial literacy for teens must include how financial aid works.
-It should explain the difference between scholarships, grants, federal student loans (both subsidized and unsubsidized), and college student loans.
+It should explain the differences between scholarships, grants, federal student loans (both subsidized and unsubsidized) and private student loans.

 Plus, you need to know you’re not obligated to take out all the loans you’re offered.
 You could choose to take out less in student loans and pay the difference with savings or income from a part-time job.

 As you apply to college, take time to learn about financial aid.
 When your offers come in, you’ll be able to choose the one that best suits your financial situation.